Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 If you want to just try it out follow the instructions below.
 If you are interested in information on how to build it into your application and how this sample is constructed continue to the tutorial section below.

-## Just Try It Out
+## Try It Out

-In the project directory, run:
+To just run the completed code, In the project directory, run:

 ### `npm install`